An official website of the European Union. See all European Institutions

 Public procurement refers to the process by which public authorities such as government departments or local authorities purchase work, goods or services from companies which they have selected for this purpose.
 Examples include building a state school, purchasing furniture for a public prosecutor's office or contracting cleaning services for a railway station.

-A concession is a kind of partnership between the public sector and a (usually) private company that has shown its added value in a specific area, for example developing infrastructure.
+A concession is a partnership between the public sector and a (usually) private company that has shown its added value in a specific area, for example developing infrastructure, and may take the form of a Public Private Partnership (PPP).
 While in a public contract a company is paid a fixed amount for completing the required work or providing a service, in a concession a company is remunerated mostly through being permitted to run and exploit the work or service and is exposed to a potential loss on its investment.
 Examples include road and rail transport, port and airport services, motorway maintenance and management, waste management, energy and heating services.

 Public procurement-related policy developments in the EU